CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 ``extend`` takes a list as an argument and appends all of the elements:

-.. index:: extend method, method!extend
+.. index:: extend method, method;extend

 .. activecode:: lists09